samotatiana/my-first-repository/README.md

 # my-first-repository
 Here is my first GitHub repository

-Readme.md file was just edited manually like so
+Readme.md file was just edited manually like so.
+One more edit at GitHub